SlyRemarks/docs/README.md

 | 800 A | SCT-3000-800     | 3” × 5”  | 800                     |

 This is an abridged list.
-Magnelab offers many more current and size options in both the UCT solid core and the SCT split-core ranges CTs, which are available through their distributor, Aim Dynamics.
+Magnelab offers many more current and size options in both the UCT solid core and the SCT split-core ranges CT's, which are available through their distributor, Aim Dynamics.

 For consistency with the standard CTs supplied by the shop, connect the white wire to the plug tip